-Many people write and ask me how to meditate.
+Many people write and ask me how to meditate, especially on Facebook.
 I always suggest they read the book The Relaxation Response by Herbert Benson .
 In it, Dr. Benson gives the exact technique as Maharishi Mahesh Yogi’s Transcendental Meditation, but without the religious or spiritual overtones.
 The book also details what happens physiologically when you meditate.
 Many people find it relaxing to listen to a guided visualization cd, where they close their eyes and allow their mind to follow guided imagery.
 They call this a guided meditation, but it’s not what I mean by the word meditation.
 Here’s my process:

 When I sit to meditate, I sit cross legged on a mat on the floor in front of my altar, if I am home inside, or facing the moon if I am outside at night.
 My altar is simply a small area in my home, a table upon which I have photos of teachers I feel devoted to or whom inspire me, and some small candles.
 It relaxes me to sit there twice a day and light some incense and look at each photo and be reminded how I am inspired by this one and that one.

 I begin by doing a few minutes of stretching and breathing deeply as I stretch, some neck rolls and shoulder shrugs, just to loosen up a little.
 This might take 5 minutes, it might take 20, my body tells when it’s enough.